kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 It is now possible to install Kyma on provisioned clusters.
 After cluster creation is finished, the Provisioner will attempt to install a basic Kyma deployment.
 At this point, the supported environment for the installation is Gardener with Azure or GCP credentials.

-Also, starting from this relase, the `cleanupRuntimeData` mutation does not only return a cryptic operation ID but also provides a clear status.
-You get information whether request input has errors or if the data was deleted successfully.
-You only need one call to get detailed knowledge on the clean-up result.
+Also, the `cleanupRuntimeData` mutation does not only return a cryptic operation ID but also provides a status.
+You get information on whether your request input has errors or if the data was deleted successfully.
+You only need one call to get detailed knowledge of the clean-up result.

 ### Runtime eventing configuration available for Applications in the same scenario

-When you create a scenario and then assign Applications and Runtimes, the first registered Runtime is nominated as the default Eventing System for all Applications.
-That information is spread over all Application and can be consumed by External Applications that start to send events.
+When you create a scenario and then assign Applications and Runtimes to it, the first registered Runtime is nominated as the default Eventing System.
+That information is spread over all Applications and can be consumed by External Applications that start to send events.

-However, a Compass scenario Administrator still can decide that another Runtime from a given scenario will play the role of the default Eventing System.
-Changimng the Runtime will adjust Applications automatically.
+However, the Compass scenario Administrator still can decide that another Runtime from a given scenario should play the role of the default Eventing System.
+Changing the Runtime adjusts Applications automatically.

 ### Application Templates API